 Now, we turn to the rookie records.
 That means Brees, Brady, and many others won’t be on these lists.

 The surprise name in this category is that of Justin Herbert.
-The Los Angeles Chargers rookie QB was only 38 yards behind Andrew Luck’s 2012 rookie record for passing yards this season.
+As a rookie, the Los Angeles Chargers QB was only 38 yards behind Andrew Luck’s 2012 rookie record for passing yards this season.
 In addition, Herbert only played in 15 games of the regular season.
-Herbert is legitimate and almost feels overlooked due to the performance of the other QBs in the league this year.

 Cam Newton’s 2011 season broke Peyton Manning’s 1998 record of 3,739 yards by 312 yards, only to have Luck come along and crush it by 323 yards the very next season.
 Herbert is the only quarterback to even come close to Luck’s QB record as a rookie.
 To me, this is something that is being glossed over as we look back at the season as a whole.